 Our compensation philosophy with respect to non-employee directors is to structure a compensation program that is reasonable as compared to the non-employee director compensation of our compensation peer group of companies, as described in "Compensation Discussion and Analysis-Determining Compensation-Compensation Peer Group," rewards performance and is aligned with our stockholders' long-term interests.
 Our compensation committee is responsible for reviewing non-employee director compensation and recommending our non-employee director compensation pay for approval by our board of directors.
-Our compensation, which causes our director pay to exceed the median in years of strong stock performance.
+Our compensation philosophy has been to weight total compensation for non-employee directors more heavily toward equity compensation as opposed to cash compensation, which causes our director pay to exceed the median in years of strong stock performance.
 In 2017, in connection with the approval of the amendment and restatement of the 2006 equity incentive plan, we adopted a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year), which was approved by our stockholders at our 2017 annual meeting.
 The total compensation of our non-employee directors for 2018 is reported under "Director Compensation", was approximately \$305,000 (excluding committee and chairman retainers), based on a stock price of \$94.36, and was the highest among our compensation peer group.